whats-good/uniform-graphql/notes.md

 - study the p-map library
 - study all the sindresorhus p-x libraries
 - study: `Traversable`: "Traversable represents data structures which can be traversed accumulating results and effects in some Applicative functor."
+- how do we go from `Either<E1, Either<E2, A>>` to `Either<Either<E1, E2>, A>`.
+Could it be fromLeft fromRight etc?
+- is there a way to see a few steps back in the pipeline?
+- how can we see the stack history when doing error management in fp-ts?